 Family History & Genealogy

 The Historical Society of Pennsylvania is one of the most complete and professional genealogy centers in the nation—and the largest in the Mid-Atlantic region.
-The Society collects genealogical materials from Pennsylvania and every other state east of the Mississippi River.
-However, its collections also cover pre-migration from Europe, the genealogical “stepping stones” across the Caribbean, and out-migration to Canada.
-The following is a small sampling of collections and sources available at the Society.
+HSP collects genealogical materials from Pennsylvania and every other state east of the Mississippi River.
+Its collections also cover pre-migration from Europe, the genealogical “stepping stones” across the Caribbean, and out-migration to Canada.
+The following is a small sampling of collections and sources available at HSP.
 Please refer to our online catalog for information about our books, images, journals, manuscripts, maps, and other items in our collection.
 You can also contact a Reference Librarian for further assistance.

 Family Papers and Manuscript Collections